TPH Club

-TPH Club as known as Tú Puedes Hacerlo was a Spanish children's program aired on Televisión Española between 13 September 1999 and September 2004 and hosted by Paloma Lago.
-The program was created by Antoni D'Ocon, the creator of Sylvan, Delfy and His Friends and Scruff.
+TPH Club as known as Tú Puedes Hacerlo was a Spanish children's program aired on Televisión Española between 13 September 1999 and September 2003 and hosted by Paloma Lago.
+The program was created by Antoni D'Ocón, the creator of Sylvan, Delfy and His Friends, The Fruitties, and Scruff.

 Plot

 This program is addressed to children aged between 4 and 11.
 It's also hosted by Paloma Lago.
 Her friends are four computer games' characters: 6UR4 - a female kangaroo from Australia, Supereñe - a funny superhero, M4R1A - a dizzy blond tennis player, and M4X - the boy from the future.
 Their leader PCTPH is a talking and flying monitor.